-This map identifies land in the Upper Midwestern United States that has a high probability of being suitable for controlled drainage (CD).
+This map identifies land in the Midwestern United States that has a high probability of being suitable for controlled drainage (CD).
 The soils have been identified as likely to be or have been drained for crop production.
 And for economic feasibility, the identified land is relatively flat to maximize the spatial area controlled by each water control structure.
 The data sources are the United States Department of Agriculture: 2017 gSSURGO data from the Natural Resources Conservation Service (USDA-NRCS) and the 2015 Cropland Data Layer from the National Agricultural Statistics Service (USDA-NASS).

 The NRCS query that is mapped represents the following: